marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 * UNSIGNED56
 * UNSIGNED64

 Each variable has an access type.
-The access types as defined in DS301 and the follwing access types are supported.
+The access types as defined in DS301 "Table 43: Access attributes for data objects" and the follwing access types are supported.

 * rw
 * wo
 * ro

+A ``Variable`` has a default value.
+Depending on the data type, the default value is set to False, 0 or empty data at creation of the Variable object.
+It can be changed if needed.

 Encode/Decode
 -------------